AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-waf-service.md

 Adobe and Fastly manage the update process to ensure that new or modified WAF rules work effectively in your Production environment before the updates are deployed in blocking mode.

+## Problems

+If you find that the WAF is blocking legitimate requests, these are often false positives and will need to be bypassed or have a workaround implemented at the WAF service.
+Submit a Support ticket and include the impacted URL, exact steps to reproduce the error, and the error reference in text form (as opposed to an screenshot, to avoid transcription errors.)

 ## Limitations

 The standard WAF service powered by Fastly does not support the following features: